 Shown are two simulations showing the CDK’s stunning performance.
 The first is a diffraction simulation and the second is a spot diagram.
-In both simulations the small squares are 9×9 microns, about the size of a CCD pixel.
-In the diffraction simulation the star images on axis and off-axis are nearly identical.
+In both simulations, the small squares are 9×9 microns, about the size of a CCD pixel.
+In the diffraction simulation, the star images on axis and off-axis are nearly identical.
 In the spot diagram 21mm off-axis the spot size is an incredible 6 microns RMS diameter.
-This means stars across a 52 mm image circle are going to be pinpoints as small as the atmospheric seeing will allow.
+This means stars across a 52 mm image circle are pinpoints as small as the atmospheric seeing will allow.

 Comparison: CDK vs. Ritchey Chrétien